-• Balance of Plant Facilities are those facilities that have undergone CERCLA determinations regarding a release or potential threat of release.
-Through consultation with the FFA parties, these facilities have been determined to not pose a threat of release and are listed in Table 3.1 or Table 3.2.
+- Administrative, nonindustrial, and support facilities that have no potential for release. - Balance of plant facilities which have undergone CERCLA determinations regarding a release or potential threat of release.
+Through consultation with the FFA parties, these facilities have been determined to not pose a threat of release and are listed in Table 3.2 or Table 3.3.